Arnesfield/argstree/README.md

 ### ParseError

 For errors related to parsing and misconfiguration, a `ParseError` is thrown.
-You can import this class to reference in catch blocks.

 ```js
 import command, { ParseError } from 'argstree';